wesley-fly/wtkrtc-sdk-api/README.md

 6. Have fun.

 Android platform Setup:
-Mostly same as Linux/macOS platform.
+1. Mostly same as Linux/macOS platform.
+2. Because mobile APP use IAX2 as signal protocal, so you need setup a IAX2 server, like asterisk, then enter app, sign in with asterisk server's config.